 What if my parent says something I should know about?

 After every call, you receive a post-call summary with mood, key topics, and anything flagged as concerning.
-If distress is detected during the call, elevated agitation, mentions of pain, or repeated cries for help, you get an immediate alert and the option to join the call live.
+If distress is detected during the call, elevated agitation, mentions of pain, or repeated cries for help, you get an immediate alert so you can respond right away.

 Can I listen to the full call?